top of page

 Ayodeji Aderibigbe

-B.S., Civil Engineering, Federal University of Technology, Akure, Nigeria, 2019
+B.S.
+Civil Engineering, Federal University of Technology, Akure, Nigeria, 2019

-Research Interests: Coastal geotechnics; Offshore infrastructure.
+Research Focus: Coastal geotechnics; Offshore infrastructure; Geospatial mapping.

 LinkedIn: Link